Ba Win: Biography

-He was born San Tin on 10 June 1901 in Natmauk to U Pha, a lawyer, and his wife Daw Suu.
+He was born San Tin (စံတင်), on 10 June 1901 in Natmauk to U Pha, a lawyer, and his wife Daw Suu.
 He was the eldest of nine children.
 He studied at Sayagyi U Wa Gyi School in Natmauk, and received a bachelor's degree from the University of Rangoon.
 He became a teacher at the National School in Taungdwingyi.
 In 1936 he married Khin Saw, daughter of U Ant, a lawyer and landowner and Daw Shwe May.
 He became the headmaster at the National School in Phyu from 1941 to 1942.
 He was Minister of Ministry of Trade.

 He was survived by his wife Khin Saw and six children.